 SOMA Analytics is supported by our readers.
 We may earn a commission when you purchase through links on this page.
 Our content is checked for factual accuracy by our editorial team and is written by expert nutritionalists.

-With this in mind, it is no surprise that this is a product targeted at memory loss – a huge area of concern for the older generations given the surge in cases of Alzheimer’s disease and dementia over the last couple of decades.
+A quick look on the Prevagen homepage, and you’ll see that this one is designed with the older customer in mind.
+As we get older, our memory is more likely to weaken, and memory loss becomes a huge area of concern given the surge in cases of Alzheimer’s disease and dementia over the last couple of decades.

 Quick Verdict On Prevagen